 Third, the phase behavior of the electromagnetic field must be respected.
-In the far field the electromagnetic field behaves as a ''seismic wave" where phase increase linearly with propagation distance if the velocity is locally constant, however, for a typical overburden formation (1 $\Omega m$ - $3\Omega m$ ) and typical frequencies (0.25 Hz to 2 Hz) the near field may reach several kilometers into the formation.
-For the nearfield of a horizontal electric dipole in a conducting medium, the phase does not necessarily increase linearly with propagation distance even if the velocity is constant.
-The nearfield is of course causal but appear to be nearly instantaneous for example in the depth direction.
-It is only in the farfield that the propagation velocity or phase gradient approaches that of a locally plane electromagnetic wave.
+In the far-field the electromagnetic field behaves as a "seismic wave" where phase increase linearly with propagation distance if the velocity is locally constant, however, for a typical overburden formation (1 Ω m to 3 Ω m) and typical frequencies (0.25 Hz to 2 Hz) the near-field may reach several kilometers into the formation.
+For the near-field of a horizontal electric dipole in a conducting medium, the phase does not necessarily increase linearly with propagation distance even if the velocity is constant.
+The near-field is of course causal but appear to be nearly instantaneous for example in the depth direction.
+It is only in the far-field that the propagation velocity or phase gradient approaches that of a locally plane electromagnetic wave.
 To get the correct phase behavior of the fields, the Maxwell equations must be solved in 3D.
-In seismic depth migration of line data, a 2D propagator can be used with success, since the phase of the 2D wave extrapolator is very close to the phase of the 3D wave extrapolator.
-For EM migration this is not the case since the phase of the 2D Greens function differs everywhere from the phase of the 3D Greens function.
+In seismic depth migration of line data, a 2D scheme can be used with success, since the phase of the 2D Green function is very close to the phase of the 3D Green function, except for a constant shift which is nearly independent of source receiver offset.
+For EM migration this is not the case since the phase of the 2D Green function differs everywhere from the phase of the 3D Green function.

 Tompkins (2004) reported migration of EM data using 1D propagators and Claerbouts imaging principle.
 The migration scheme discussed in the following differ significantly from that approach.
 We recognize that Claerbouts imaging principle is not directly applicable and that the imaging principle should be modified to account for the partially guided wave in the reservoir.
-We do migration with full electromagnetic 3D Green's functions that are calculated with a finite difference algorithm which solve for generally inhomogeneous media and also anisotropy if desired.
+We do migration with full electromagnetic 3D Green functions that are calculated with a finite difference algorithm which solve for generally inhomogeneous media and also anisotropy if desired.